ovh/docs/pages/platform/ai/training_tuto_01_train_your_first_model/guide.en-ca.md

 Now, select the `AI Training` section (in the `AI & Machine Learning` category) and create your job by clicking `Launch a new job`.

 Here you will have to specify a `region` and a `Docker image`.
 Depending on the framework you are using in your project, you will have to select the Docker image that suits you best.
 This will reduce the number of library installations you need to do.
+You can either choose one of our proposed images, or use your own!
+To discover how to build your own image, please read [this documentation](/pages/platform/ai/training_tuto_02_build_custom_image).
+To push this image into a registry and use it with AI Training, follow the [use & manage your registries documentation](/pages/platform/ai/gi_07_manage_registry).

-Make sure to mention in a `requirements.txt` file all the libraries that are not included in the image.
+In both cases, make sure to mention in a `requirements.txt` file all the libraries that are not included in the selected image.
 For example, the *Pytorch* image does not contain the *Pandas* library.
 Since our code uses it, we will have to mention it in our `requirements.txt` file and install it, otherwise the job will not run correctly.

 Then, you can toggle the `I want to link volumes of data to the job` switch, to attach your Object Storage container(s) to your job environment and access the data you have stored in the cloud (dataset, python files, requirements.txt, etc.).